JUFO portal user guide

 2.2.
 Narrowing the search

-It is possible to refine your search based on, for example, level category, open availability, target audience, discipline or panel.
+It is possible to refine your search based on, for example, Publication Forum level category, open access, target audience, discipline or Publication Forum evaluation panel.

 The level categories of the JUFO classification are: